millionareGirl/API-documentation/README.md

         - changes the product with an `productsId<string>` entered
  ----
  ### USER
+ - Returns json data about the user and alters them

   `GET` | `POST` | `PATCH`
   > `GET`
    - [/user/list](<>)